 Accrington v Church in The Worsley Cup

-The two clubs have met twenty-three times in the Worsley Cup with Church winning twelve matches and Accrington winni8ng eleven.
+The two clubs have met twenty-four times in the Worsley Cup with Church winning thirteen matches and Accrington winning eleven.
 Four of these meetings have been in the semi finals with Church holding three victories.
 Church won the 1974 meeting at West End on the way to winning the trophy for the only time and Accrington gained revenge two years later in the long hot summer of 1976 at Thorneyholme Road.
-Church also won the last semi final in 2017 and also the replayed semi final of 2012.
+Church also won the last semi final in 2017, and also the replayed semi final of 2012.

 The legendary Bill Finney stole the show the first time the clubs met in 1926, hitting an unbeaten 72 in a 7 wicket home win.
 Two years later it was Church who came out on top by just 3 runs in a match spanning six nights.
 The pendulum swayed Accrington's way in 1929 and the 1930s saw Church in the ascendancy with four wins against two for Accrington.